draganemilian/draganemilian/README.md

 Backend Engineer
 ----------------

 I've been coding since 2012.
-Although I'm more interested in back-end development, I also worked as a full-stack developer.
+I'm passionate about e-commerce and complex applications.

 * 🌍  I'm based in Bucharest, Romania
 * ✉️  You can contact me at [https://www.linkedin.com/in/gheorghe-emilian-dragan/](mailto:https://www.linkedin.com/in/gheorghe-emilian-dragan/)